 Trying to pack our clothes for long-term motorhome travel was tough- and sadly the main problem was me.
 I had far too many clothes and there just wasn’t enough room to store them all!

-Because we are travelling all over, we need clothes for hot summer days, clothes for cold winter, walking clothes, exercise clothes, smart clothes, casual clothes and clothes when you’re feeling bloated and nothing else fits.
-(Tell me I'm not the only one with days like that…!!)
+Because we are travelling all over Europe in our motorhome, and we travel all year, we need clothes for hot summer days in the south of France, clothes for cold winter hikes (or impromptu trips up the majestic Mont Blanc, walking clothes, exercise clothes, smart clothes, casual clothes and clothes for those days when you’re feeling bloated and nothing else fits.

 To make matters worse, every single one of those outfits requires different shoes!
 And that’s before we even get started on Mr WB’s stuff…

 Here are 5 of our favourites!

-I use two for warm snuggle blankets, one for winter gear such as hats, scarves and gloves and one for gym gear and tights.
+I use two to store warm snuggle blankets, one for winter gear such as hats, scarves and gloves and one for gym gear and tights.
 We haven’t gone as far as getting rid of our pillows yet… but I guess you could!

 TOP TIP– pack the cushion quite tightly so it keeps its shape.
 Nothing worse than a saggy cushion.
 Also, try to get a cushion with a zip on the back- you don’t want things falling out if someone moves it!!

-Boes are perfect for storing bulky things jumpers, t-shirts and jeans, which take up a lot of room inside a small cupboard.
+Boxes are perfect for storing bulky things jumpers, t-shirts and jeans, which take up a lot of room inside a small cupboard.
 We try to stack things ‘on end’ so you can easily see what’s in the box.

-We like to keep our boxes removable, so we can pull them out to see the contents, but you can always put a screw through the bottom into the wardrobe base to keep it in place.
+I prefer to keep our boxes removable, so we can pull them out to see the contents, but you can always put a screw through the bottom into the wardrobe base to keep it in place.

 Screw them to the door (be careful not to use long screws which will go through!!) and that way they won’t rattle!
 (Have you noticed how much of my life revolves around getting rid of rattles!! 🙂 )